 - maintain and upgrade programs.

-Software developers who specialise in developing websites may do some or all of the following:
+Software developers who specialise in developing websites may:

 - develop a technical plan for the website and ways to promote it online